HL7/fhir-shc-vaccination-ig/input/pagecontent/index.md

 Additionally:

 - Implementers SHOULD NOT populate `Resource.id`, `Resource.meta`, or `Resource.text` elements.
+- Implementers SHOULD use `resource:0` syntax for IDs and references.
     - Implementers SHOULD populate `Bundle.entry.fullUrl` elements with short resource-scheme URIs (e.g., {"fullUrl": "resource:0}).
-- Implementers SHOULD populate `Reference.reference` elements with short resource-scheme URIs (e.g., {"patient": {"reference": "Patient/r:0"}}) which SHALL resolve within the bundle.
+    - Implementers SHOULD populate `Reference.reference` elements with short resource-scheme URIs (e.g., {"patient": {"reference": "Patient/resource:0"}}) which SHALL resolve within the bundle.
+    - Note that the Bundle examples reflect this guidance for their contained resources, but the other resource-specific examples cannot due to the FHIR IG Publisher workflow.
 - Implementers SHOULD NOT populate `CodeableConcept.text` or `Coding.display` when using any value from a value set with a `required` binding, or using specified values from a value set with an `extensible` binding.
 - Likewise, implementers SHOULD NOT populate `CodeableConcept.text` or `Coding.display` when specifying codes that are fixed in profiles.
 - Implementers SHOULD use `YYYY-MM-DD` precision for all `dateTime` fields EXCEPT for laboratory results (described below).
 Greater precision will result in a warning when validating a resource.